diego1q2w/antaeus/README.md

 ### Iterations
 `Iteration 1` - I did the app refactor, no logic changed.
 I just made sure everything still works as it was.
 This is perhaps, the largest commit this project will have.

+`Iteration 2` - Added the payment scheduler, which marks the invoices as "Ready to process" (every month), is worth noticing that this step does not execute the payment.

 ## Developing

 Requirements: